ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.java.markdown

-# Session : Querying : How to customize query?
+# Session: Querying: How to customize query?

 Following query customization options are available in `IDocumentQueryCustomization` interface: